 Toward the end of his life, Apple co-founder Steve Jobs – widely recognized as a genius – issued a warning to President Barack Obama.

-“You’re headed for a one-term presidency,” he said.
-That’s one of the intriguing details in Mr. Jobs’ authorized biography.
+That’s one of the intriguing details in Mr. Jobs’ authorized biography, “Steve Jobs.”
 Messrs.
 Jobs and Obama met in a tense meeting for 45 minutes in 2010.

 Authored by Walter Isaacson after 40+ interviews, the Simon & Schuster book reveals Mr. Jobs’ wife, Laurene Powell, scheduled the meeting with the president.
 It was held at a San Francisco airport hotel.